wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.IV.10

 <p class=fip id=p10>
-10.&emsp;The First Coming of Christ is merely another name for the creation, for Christ is the Son of God.
+10. The First Coming of Christ is merely another name for the creation, for Christ is the Son of God.
 <sup>2</sup>The Second Coming of Christ means nothing more than the end of the ego’s rule and the healing of the mind.
 <sup>3</sup>I was created like you in the First, and I have called you to join with me in the Second.
 <sup>4</sup>I am in charge of the Second Coming, and my judgement, which is used only for protection, cannot be wrong because it never attacks.